 - For help on creating an author brand, find great posts by Rocket Expansion, NY Book Editors, and PW here, here, and here.

-Again, if you can’t catch up on each challenge in time for, say, Day 15 on May 15, don’t sweat it.
-Start anytime.
+I’ll be referencing the month of May as that’s when this first started; don’t let that throw you.
 Do your Day 15 on YOUR Day 15.
 I’m not checking anyone’s calendar.
-The point is to take the challenge seriously and to get these things done, even if that means you do this mid-June or the end of November.
+The point is to take the challenge seriously and to get these things done, even if that means you do this mid-July or the end of November.